katherine95/iReporter/README.md

 * Keep track of incident status

-A user can perform the following :
+A normal user can perform the following :

 * Create an incident record
 * View his/her posted incidents
 * Edit and update an incident.
 * Delete an incident.

+An admin user can perform the following :

+* Update status of a posted incident record
+* View all incidents posted.
+* View a list of registered users.
+* Make a normal user an admin.

 **Usage**